Criminal indictment opens new stage in the Trump odyssey

 By indicting a former president of the United States on criminal charges a Manhattan grand jury may have raised the curtain on the third and climactic act of the tumultuous political career of real estate developer, reality television star, and ex-White House occupant Donald John Trump.

+It opens the next stage in a narrative arc of a president who was particularly focused on the performative and symbolic aspects of the nation’s highest office.
+He won in 2016 despite the opposition of his party’s establishment and scoffing of legacy media.
+Then he lost his bid for reelection and railed, falsely, against what he claimed was a fraudulent vote.

+Now he is running again for president while facing the likelihood of unprecedented criminal trials and perhaps prison, in multiple jurisdictions.
+It is new territory for American democracy, and likely a major turning point for the nation’s politics.

-Multiple news outlets on Thursday evening reported that the grand jury had voted to indict Mr. Trump on charges related to his role in paying hush money to a porn star prior to the 2016 election.
-A conviction in the case is far from certain, but the indictment alone is an historic event, marking the first time a former or current president of the United States has faced serious criminal prosecution.
+The grand jury voted Thursday to indict Mr. Trump on charges related to his role in paying hush money to a porn star prior to the 2016 election.
+A conviction in the case is far from certain, but the indictment alone is a historic event, marking the first time a former or current president of the United States has faced serious criminal prosecution.

 In a way, the indictment seems to open the next stage in a narrative arc devoted to the rise, fall, and possible redemption of a president who was particularly focused on the performative and symbolic aspects of the nation’s highest office.

-Note: Editor’s note: This developing story has been expanded.